Vol. 113 (2022)

 ABRIANA JETTÉ: Were there any surprises for you while putting the collection together?

-sweet or sentimental, and I didn't want to be seen as writing those kinds of poems.
-(I had the truly maddening experience about part-way through of a male writer at a manuscript workshop dismissing my work as sentimental–and the poem he was talking about does have babies and small kids in it, yes, but also has dark humor around the physical trauma of childbirth and cracked nipples in early breastfeeding.
+NANCY REDDY: Yes!
+The biggest hurdle was finally admitting to myself that I was writing a book about motherhood and babies.
+Motherhood is still such a stigmatized subject in the writing world–poems with babies in them so quickly get labeled “sweet or “sentimental,” and I didn't want to be seen as writing “those kinds” of poems.
+(I had the truly maddening experience about part-way through of a male writer at a manuscript workshop dismissing my work as “sentimental”–and the poem he was talking about does have babies and small kids in it, yes, but also has dark humor around the physical trauma of childbirth and cracked nipples in early breastfeeding.
 It ends with a moment of tenderness, but it's the last poem in a book with moments of real darkness.
 And besides, if we can't have tenderness, why are we even writing?)

 In any case, I had to overcome that kind of internalized idea about what a serious book could do and be about, and once I got there, the book came together.
 It has a generally chronological structure, starting with an early ultrasound and ending with a five-year-old's birthday party.
 It dips into the history of birth and family history and current events, but it has a narrative skeleton, and when I realized that, I was able to shape it as a book.